cassidyjames/anamorph/README.md

 Get that cinematic look from your video without opening a heavyweight editor.
 Anamorph de-squeezes anamorphic video shot with an anamorphic lens on a 16:9 sensor, like the one in your smartphone.
 Perfect for the Moment Anamorphic lens or other lenses designed for Pixel, Galaxy, and iPhone.

+Currently supports 1.33× anamorphic, like the [Moment][1] Anamorphic lens.

 ## 10% off Moment Lenses

 Looking for an awesome anamorphic lens to use with Anamorph?
 Grab one from [Moment][1] and get 10% off your first order using our [referral link][1].